This article describes the process of setting up and maintaining a Datto Private Node.

 IP address.
 Have this public IP address available when you are ready to set up the Private Node.

-The following are the network requirements for a Datto node:
+The following are the high-level network requirements for a Datto Private Node:

 - The following ports must be open inbound and outbound: